This guide provides instructions on how to configure the Teams Notification provider,

 - Click on New client secret.
 Click Add.

 - Copy the Value of the client secret.
 This is the client secret.
 You will not be able to see this value again.
-Copy the Secret ID as well.
 Store in a secure location.
-This will be the client ID and client secret.
+This will be the client secret.

 - In the left pane, click on API permissions.